DCAN-Labs/automated-subset-analysis/README.md

     - By default, `automated_subset_analysis.py`  checks that every subset of one group has the same proportion of twins, triplets, or other siblings as the other group.
 It also checks that no one in the subset has family members outside the subset. `--no-matching` will skip both checks.

-    - Use this flag if `--subset-size` includes any number under 25, because family relationship matching takes a very long time for small subsets.
+    - Use this flag if `--subset-size` includes any number under 25, because family relationship matching takes a *very* long time for small subsets.

 1. `--parallel` takes one valid path, the directory containing `automated_subset_analysis.py`.
-It should be included to simultaneously run multiple different instances of `automated_subset_analysis.py` as a batch command executed by `asa_submitter.py`.
+It will automatically be included by `asa_submitter.py` to simultaneously run multiple different instances of `automated_subset_analysis.py` as a batch command.
 Otherwise, this flag is not needed.
+Do not use this flag, because it will be included automatically if needed.

 For more information, including the shorthand flags for each option, run this script with the `--help` command: `python3 automated_subset_analysis.py --help`